joshhornby/joshhornby.github.io/_posts/2025-08-11-getting-in-the-room-at-remote-company.md

 ## Getting in the room

 It starts with knowing which room you're trying to get into.
-Remote companies are full of spaces that look important, big meetings, high‑traffic channels, all‑hands but most high‑impact decisions get made in smaller, faster‑moving groups.
+Remote companies are full of spaces that look important, big meetings, high‑traffic channels, all‑hands, but most high‑impact decisions get made in smaller faster‑moving groups.

 These tend to form around critical projects, not titles.
 The trick is to notice where blockers are surfacing and where people are spending their energy.
 That's usually where the real decisions are made.

 But here's where remote is different: "the room" is rarely a fixed place.
 Sometimes it's not a room at all it's a Google Doc that spirals into a decision while you're asleep, or a passing Slack thread that quietly becomes the next project.
 Sometimes you won't even know you were in the room until later, when your idea circles back to you, filtered through three people, and attached to something else.

 Influence is cumulative and mostly invisible.
-If you keep showing up, making things clearer, reducing friction for others, the invites start to arrive before you even need to ask.
+If you keep showing up, clarifying things, reducing friction for others, the invites start to arrive before you even need to ask.

 When you're aiming for a seat, don't show up empty‑handed.
 The people already in the room have little patience for spectators.
 You need to bring something valuable: a concrete solution to a tricky problem, fresh data, or an insight from the edge of the business nobody else is seeing.
 People rarely remember who was in the meeting, but they remember who brought the missing piece.
 This is true in person, but in distributed teams, it's even sharper nobody has time for passengers.